mlueckel/PlanTUS/README.md

 # **PlanTUS** - A tool for heuristic planning of TUS transducer placements

-PlanTUS helps users of transcranial ultrasound stimulation (TUS) to interactively and heuristically select the most promising transducer placement(s) for sonication of a specific target region of interest in a given individual.
+PlanTUS helps users of transcranial ultrasonic stimulation (TUS) to interactively and heuristically select the most promising transducer placement(s) for sonication of a specific target region of interest in a given individual.

 <img src="https://github.com/user-attachments/assets/ff3850a9-2ed8-43a8-b93c-f28a9d0d7c2e" width="20" /> **PlanTUS is supposed to inform acoustic simulations, but does not replace them.
 Transducer positions selected using PlanTUS should always be validated using proper acoustic simulations!** <img src="https://github.com/user-attachments/assets/ff3850a9-2ed8-43a8-b93c-f28a9d0d7c2e" width="20" />